Ba-Charaf/mindguard/PRIVACY_POLICY.md

-# Privacy Policy for Zenitsu - Focus Blocker
+# Privacy Policy for MindGuard - Focus Blocker

 **Last Updated:** October 16, 2025

 ## Overview

-Zenitsu - Focus Blocker is a Chrome extension designed to help you stay focused by blocking distracting websites.
+MindGuard - Focus Blocker is a Chrome extension designed to help you stay focused by blocking distracting websites.
 We are committed to protecting your privacy and being transparent about how the extension works.

 ## Data Collection